Woolwich: Military expansion

 Woolwich remained a relatively small Kentish settlement until the beginning of the 16th century, when it began to develop into a maritime, military and industrial centre.
 In 1512 it became home to Woolwich Dockyard, originally known as "The King's Yard", founded by Henry VIII to build his flagship Henry Grace à Dieu ("The Great Harry").
-Many great ships were built here, such as the Prince Royal, the Sovereign of the Seas, the Royal Charles, the Dolphin and the Beagle.
+Many great ships were built here, such as the Prince Royal, the Sovereign of the Seas, the Naseby, the Dolphin and the Beagle.
 East of the dockyard a gun yard was established in the 1540s (for storage and maintenance of ships' canons and armaments) and a ropeyard followed in the 1570s.
 The dockyard went through many ups and downs but survived for three and a half centuries, closing down in 1869.

 Following the establishment of the dockyard, Martin Bowes who had gathered a fortune at the Royal Mint, bought riverside holdings in Woolwich and Plumstead in the 1530s, some of it former church land that had become available after the Dissolution of the Monasteries.
 His mansion was Tower Place, for some time the largest dwelling in Woolwich.
 In the 1650s the Board of Ordnance was given permission to prove guns in the grounds of the mansion (an area known as the Warren) and twenty years later they purchased Tower Place itself.
 The Warren then developed from a place of storage into a collection of armament factories, military stores and research establishments, which were collectively named the Royal Arsenal by George III in 1805.
 The complex played a central role in Britain's military and industrial expansion: in wartime, tens of thousands of workers found employment here; between wars, unemployment loomed.

 The Board of Ordnance maintained its own establishment of military personnel, many of whom were based in the Warren.
 In 1716 it had (by a royal warrant of George I) formed the Royal Regiment of Artillery, which had its headquarters and barracks in the Warren, and in 1741 it established the Royal Military Academy there to train its future officers.
 In 1776 the Artillery moved out of the Warren into a new Royal Artillery Barracks on the edge of Woolwich Common.
 The Royal Military Academy followed, moving into its new premises at the other end of the common in 1806.
 By that time various other units and services had begun to establish themselves in the vicinity, forming what became known as Woolwich Garrison.
 In the 19th and 20th century several large barracks were built, as well as military schools and hospitals.
 To this day, the town retains an army base (known as Woolwich Station) centred on the Royal Artillery Barracks and Napier Lines Barracks.